 The weekend markets are the heartbeat of Fremantle, combining art and photography with tie-dye T-shirts, tasselled hammocks and a buskers corner.
 Out the back there's a buzzing food court where you can eat gozlemes, barbecued corn and fresh made paella.
 Open all day Friday, Saturday and Sunday, the markets also have stalls of cheap, fresh produce.
 Street performers draw crowds at the entrance off South Terrace.

-Eat at Fremantle's foodie hot spots
+Eat at Fremantle's best restaurants

 Remember Bon Scott